Unish-Kuri

 Unish-Kuri is one of the youngest fortnightly magazines published from ABP Ltd, publishers of Anandabazar Patrika and The Telegraph, of Kolkata, India.
-It took off as a new division or wing of Anandamela, the 33-year-old children's magazine published in Bengali.
-It is published in Kolkata.
+It took off as a new division or wing of Anandamela, the 33-year-old children's magazine published in Bengali language in Kolkata.
 Its name literally means "nineteen twenty", and it is targeted at teens and young adults.

-History and growth of the magazine

-First published on 19 June 2004, the magazine was primarily focused on teenagers and young adults.
-Unish-Kuri also has a subsidiary called Unish-Kuri Career that deals exclusively with careers.